SimonLammmm/exorcise/README.md

 ```
 docker run --rm -v .:/data/ simonlammmm/exorcise exorcise [arguments]
 ```
 For Singularity, speak to your cluster administrator to see what host directories are mounted in the image by default.
+Run with the command:
 ```
 singularity run exorcise_<tag>.sif exorcise [arguments]
 ```